Gabriel Caramarin

-Gabriel Gheorghe Caramarin (born 7 September 1977) is a Romanian football coach and former player who is current assistant manager of Jiangsu Suning.
+Gabriel Gheorghe Caramarin (born 7 September 1977) is a Romanian football coach and former player who serves as an assistant coach at United Arab Emirates national team.

 Career

 Caramarin was born in Măcin.
 He began his career at Sportul Studenţesc and made his debut in the Divizia A in 1994.
 After a short interlude at Gloria Bistrita, he rejoined Sportul in 1997, playing 16 matches for the Bucharest-based team.
 As Sportul relegated, he moved to FC Naţional, where he spent the next seven years of his career, making over 150 first league appearances.
 He joined Poli in the winter break of the 2004–05 season, together with Național coach Cosmin Olăroiu and teammates Gabriel Cânu, Gigel Coman and Marius Popa.

+International career

 Caramarin made his debut for the Romania national team in a friendly against Germany, and scored on his debut in a 5–1 win.
 He went on to make another three appearances for Romania.